Saint Francis of Assisi Parish

 On April 12, 1914, Father Ludwig held the first Mass on West Railroad Street.
 Membership increased rapidly and he proposed that a larger church be erected on a suitable parcel of land to be purchased.
 A house and lot were purchased on West Mill Street.
 The cornerstone for the new church was laid in 1920.
 Father John Neverosky was appointed the first resident pastor in 1923.
 In 1940, building of the new church was begun.
 The church was dedicated by Bishop Lamb of Philadelphia on June 1, 1941.
 In 1950, additional land was purchased and a new rectory was built.
 Later, the rectory was transformed into a Religious Education Center.
 Father Clifton Bishop, M. Div. was the last pastor of Immaculate Conception Parish.

 Sacred Heart Parish, Our Lady of Mount Carmel Parish and Immaculate Conception Parish were all closed on July 15, 2008.
-The new Saint Francis of Assisi Church now occupies the former Immaculate Conception Church building.
+The new Saint Francis of Assisi Church occupied the former Immaculate Conception Church building until closing in June of 2016.